 If anyone is interested in being a mentor or mentee, they are welcome to email GUMCMentoring@georgetown.edu for assistance in finding a matching mentor/mentee.
 This is available year round, and only requires the commitment determined by both the mentor and mentee.

 Georgetown Women in Medicine engages in formal and informal programming and activities to support women faculty in the process of promotion.
 Examples include the successful 100 Women Professors Initiative conducted in collaboration with the Office of Faculty and Academic Affairs and annual support of women faculty to attend the AAMC early- and mid-career professional development seminars which provide skills for women to advance in their careers.
 GWIM also offers formal and informal mentoring.

-The Office of Faculty and Academic Affairs offers several resources about mentoring including: articles, books, and other offices that offer great mentoring programs.
+The Office of Faculty and Academic Affairs offers several resources about mentoring and other areas including: articles, books, and other offices that offer great mentoring programs.
 Review this page to learn more about mentoring today!